What Should I Look For When Buying an Outdoor Heater

 - Traditional Wood-fueled Fire Pits

 Sometimes nothing beats gathering around the heat of a good ol' wood-fueled fire pit with your family and friends.
-The fire pit itself can be a comforting piece of art that you can stare at for long without any ill effect.
+The fire pit itself can be a comforting piece of art that you can stare at for a long without any ill effect.
 It gives a unique ambiance and aesthetic to your outdoor gathering while providing an adequate amount of warmth during cold nights.
 You can also use this fire to cook or grill some food and snacks while enjoying the heat as well.

 The design of wood-fueled fire pits can differ significantly but it typically involves the fire burning in a metal bowl mounted on a concrete fire pit stand.
 The downside of this heating system includes the toxic emission of fumes that are harmful to the environment.
 Wood-fueled fire pits can be messy due to ashes and it is also difficult to regulate the flames and smoke.